kevin-44/WAX_ExpressTrade_Integration/README.md

 ## Calling the API

 All endpoints of the [WAX ExpressTrade API](https://github.com/OPSkins/trade-opskins-api) can be called using the same syntax.
-For instance, this is how you call the `GetItems` endpoint:
+For instance, the `GetItems` endpoint can be called as followed:

 ```
 <?php